Cebion/MagicalBroomExtreme/luna-mbx/README.md

 # luna-mbx

-This library is a reimplementation of a subset of Luna library (the subset used by Magical Broom Extreme) using SDL and OpenGL(ES) instead of DirectX 8.1.
+This library is a reimplementation of a subset of Luna library (the subset used by Magical Broom Extreme) using SDL2 and OpenGL(ES) instead of DirectX 8.1.

 ----